Bring Your Feet Back to Perfect Shape With Bunion Treatment in Calgary

 What If You Leave a Bunion Untreated?

-An untreated bunion may result in long-term complications such as severe pain in and permanent physical deformities in the feet.
+An untreated bunion may result in long-term complications such as severe pain and permanent physical deformities in the feet.
 Some of the major health issues caused by untreated bunions are as follows:

 Low foot movement and flexibility